daniel1302/articles/setup-kvm-on-a-physical-server.md

       - HDD RAID1 1TB
       - HDD RAID5 8TB
       - HDD RAID5 8TB

+### Naming conventions

+I follow my convention of naming.
+I have a few servers called by dragon names like Farnir, Smaug, etc. That name becomes the environment for all running machines and programs.
+You should find your standards and follow them.
+Host name contains following parts:

+    - Environment name
+    - Destiny / Use case
+    - System version (optional)

+An exception is the base image, which is base for all next virtual machines.

+Examples:
+- Domain: `kvm-smaug`, `kvm-farnir`
+- Host names: `smaug-mysql`,

 # KVM instalation
   ...
 TODO ...

 # KVM configuration

 ### Infrastructure, you need to modify.